amsclark/va_courts_chatbot/DEVOPS_PIPELINE.md

 - **During Deployment**: Automatically transformed to `_PROD_JAMES`
 - **In Production**: Agent will have correct `_PROD_JAMES` name

+### Secondary Key Handling
+- **In Repository**: Contains DEV's `secondaryKey` value
+- **In PRs**: Will show DEV's key → this is normal and expected
+- **During Deployment**: PROD's existing key is preserved
+- **In Production**: Keeps its own environment-specific security key

-This approach keeps the repository synchronized with DEV while ensuring PROD has the correct configuration.
+This approach keeps the repository synchronized with DEV while ensuring PROD has the correct configuration and security keys.

 ### Manual Operations
 - **Force export from DEV**: Run "Export from Dialogflow ES (DEV)" workflow manually